4A Games: Metro series

 The company's first game was Metro 2033, an adaptation of the novel of the same name by Russian author Dmitry Glukhovsky that was announced in 2009.
 The game was released in March 2010 on the Xbox 360 and Microsoft Windows to generally favorable reviews.

-Following their initial success, 4A Games began work on the sequel, Metro: Last Light, which was announced during the 2011 Electronic Entertainment Expo convention.
+Following its initial success, 4A Games began work on the sequel, Metro: Last Light, which was announced during the 2011 Electronic Entertainment Expo convention.
 The game faced several issues during its production, whose release date was delayed from 2012 to 2013.
 The most significant setback for the company occurred in January 2013, when the game's publisher, THQ, closed down after declaring bankruptcy and auctioning off its intellectual properties.
 The publishing rights to the Metro 2033 franchise, including the sequel, were sold to Koch Media for $5.8 million on 22 January, allowing the company to finish making the game.
 Metro: Last Light was finally released on 14 May 2013, and was published by Koch Media's video game label, Deep Silver.

 On 30 March 2014, a remastered re-release of both Metro titles, under the name Metro Redux, was leaked, and confirmed the day after.
 The compilation was released in August 2014 for eighth-generation platforms.
 In 2017, the company released a virtual reality game, Arktika.1.

 During the 2017 E3 convention, at the Microsoft press conference on 11 June 2017, a new game, Metro Exodus, was announced for a 2018 release.
 Gameplay was shown to both announce the game and act as a graphical showcase for Microsoft's native 4K-focused update to the Xbox One hardware, Xbox One X. The game was released in 2019.

+On 13 April 2026, 4A announced their next game, Metro 2039, with the full reveal taking place on 16 April.